XZANATOL/DataChat/readme.md

 5) Add a user in the users table.
 6) Change the credentials in `./pb_public/js/xzanspace.js` at lines 15 & 16.
 7) Add whatever channels you want on line 2.
-8) You're all set, head to the hosted IP address & enter the same IP address in the prompt.
+8) You're all set!
+Head to the hosted IP address.

 ### How It Started